 A graduate from the University of California San Diego (UCSD), Steve spent four years at the Tony Award-winning La Jolla Playhouse and soon thereafter ventured toward Broadway marketing RENT during its 10th anniversary and feature film launch.
 Steve helped pioneer digital marketing and advertising on Broadway during his time at Situation, working with a variety of productions including the original Tony Award-winning Spring Awakening, Hairspray, A Chorus Line (2006 revival), Blue Man Group, Disney Theatrical, and Pulitzer Prize-winning August: Osage County.
 Steve returned to nonprofit as Director of Marketing for Off-Broadway's Atlantic Theater Company for three seasons promoting twenty-one productions, including the Pulitzer Prize-winning play Between Riverside & Crazy.

-With Tate Theatrics Media Marketing & Advertising, Steve has provided campaign services to a variety of theatrical and general entertainment clients including The Book of Mormon, Spiegelworld's Empire, First National Tour of Spring Awakening, Broadway's Concert for America, Tribeca Film Festival, Sundance/IFC, and over eleven NT Live production broadcasts and two Broadway transfers with The National Theatre of Great Britain.
+With Tate Theatrics Media Marketing & Advertising, Steve has provided campaign services to a variety of theatrical and general entertainment clients including The Book of Mormon, Spiegelworld's Empire, First National Tour of Spring Awakening, Broadway's Concert for America, Tribeca Film Festival, Sundance/IFC, 1st Irish Festival, EU's European Month of Culture at Lincoln Center, and over eleven NT Live production broadcasts and two Broadway transfers with The National Theatre of Great Britain.